The Problem with Facebook for Cannabis Companies

 So how do you create a great post for your page?

-First, define exactly who your audience is.
+First, define exactly who your target audience is.
 You need to know who you are talking to.
 Otherwise, you end up talking to no one.
 So get specific.
 Be crystal clear on who your fans are.
 Identify their top needs, questions, and desires.

 Next, produce content that serves those needs, questions, and desires.
 The internet is a noisy place.